 12 Things I Learned in 2018

 The year 2018 has finally ended and I am closing this painful chapter.
 Surprised I said painful?
 It’s easy to say you are okay in social media, to show the most amazing looking photographs as if nothing painful is lurking behind, it’s easy to pretend, but who are you fooling?
 I finally got exhausted from trying to be stronger than what I feel.
 2018 OMG, it’s overwhelming!
-The year I took time to get to know myself.
+The year I took the time to get to know myself.
 I am surprised that I don’t know so much about myself either.
 I only know what I want to know and what I want to believe I know about me, but I have not explored the real me.
-I also took my time to soul search, a better deep dive analysis of what my soul want.
+I also took my time to soul search, a better deep dive analysis of what my soul wants.
 Am I just going to be the superficial person I wish to be?
 I realized I am so much more than what meets the eye.
-So today, let me share what I learned in that 365 days of the year 2018.
+So today, let me share what I learned in those 365 days of the year 2018.

 1. Being alone is not a bad thing.
 I always thought life would suck if I don’t have anyone special in my life, e.g. boyfriend, spouse, partner.
-I viewed relationship as a set of chromosomes, that if I lack some chromosomes there will be defects, anomalies and malformations.
+I viewed a relationship as a set of chromosomes, that if I lack some chromosomes there will be defects, anomalies, and malformations.
 That I am some kind of a jigsaw puzzle that would not look perfect if one piece is missing.
 But guess what?
 I realized I am the missing piece of my own puzzle.
 I am the missing X in my chromosomes.
 I am my own responsibility.
 It is not other people’s responsibility to complete me.
 I complete myself.
-As I get to know myself better, I realized I am the whole cake, a partner will just be an icing on the cake but it doesn’t mean I lack if I don’t have an icing on top of me.
-Relationship is only good if it brings out the best in you, if it makes you a better person.
+As I get to know myself better, I realized I am the whole cake, a partner will just be icing on the cake but it doesn’t mean I lack if I don’t have icing on top of me.
+A relationship is only good if it brings out the best in you, if it makes you a better person.
 If not, it’s okay to wait and be alone for a while.

-2. Face your demons head on.
+2. Face your demons head-on.
 Last year was the year I had to confront all the demons inside me; the demon that tells me I am unworthy, the demon that says I will never measure up, and the demon that yells I am not good enough.
 It takes a lot of will power to see it within me that I am more than enough and I am worthy.
-I maybe flawed, bruised and scarred but my imperfection made me whole.
+I may be flawed, bruised and scarred but my imperfection made me whole.
 I would say, I am still a breathtaking mosaic of the battles I won and no demon can steal the life out of me.

 4. Forgive.
 It is the hardest thing to do, but we have to forgive.
-Let me quote my pastor when he said “Unforgiveness is the poison you take hoping for the other person to die”.
+Let me quote my pastor when he said: “Unforgiveness is the poison you take hoping for the other person to die”.
 This is very true, if we don’t forgive we continue hating and keeping grudges that embitters us.
 We cannot move forward.
 Forgive others, not because they deserve forgiveness, but because we deserve peace.

-5. Stay away from people who drains your energy.
+5. Stay away from people who drain your energy.
 Our pastor use to tell us they are called the energy vampire, they are the type of people who make you feel like a trash bin after talking to them, that every minute of talk feels like an eternity of impending depression.
 I laughed because it’s true and I had a couple of experiences with these types of people, but what strikes the most is the woman I met through work.
 I was talking to her on the phone about work, and everything that comes out of her mouth are bad, insulting words towards me and other people, it was just 100% negative talk.
 I feel sorry how miserable her life had become for her to be so bitter about everything.
 It was a 30-minute talk but that surely ruined my entire day and left me depressed for 3 days.
 I can’t believe people have the power to make you feel that bad just by talking to them.
-To cut the long story short, I called her out for her nasty behaviour and unprofessionalism which for sure deranged her all the more and I decided to block her.
+To cut the long story short, I called her out for her nasty behavior and unprofessionalism which for sure deranged her all the more and I decided to block her.
 I am too old for this drama and I can’t take this type of people with me in my life

 6. If it doesn’t feel right, it is not right.
 Yes, you will meet people with glitter laced tongue that promises nirvana, but once you get to know them they are actually not what you thought they were.
 Their actions are not in sync with their words.
 Then you start doubting.
 The moment you start to doubt is the moment you have to stop.
 Yes, it’s called instinct.

 8. You are your own hero.
 I get it, we live in a cruel world.
 Everyone can bully you at face value while the coward ones will bully you in a form of an internet troll.
 Do we wait for the God’s to deal with them?
-Bullying, mistreatment and racism are just few of the things I cannot stand.
+Bullying, mistreatment, and racism are just a few of the things I cannot stand.
 I will not just cry and pray for everything to be okay because it will never be okay.
 What is okay is to call them out for their behavior and tell them you do not wish to be treated that way.
 Stand up for your self, don’t wait for other people to save you, be your own hero.

 10. Don’t sweat the small stuff.
 If it will not matter tomorrow, next week or next year, don’t make it a big deal.
 This used to be the hardest for me since I always make everything a big deal.
 I was once an “almost perfectionist” but what I realized is that, this will only put us in bondage with anxiety.
 If it is something you have no control over and there is nothing you can do about it, let it go.
 Stop nagging and stressing other people about it.

 11. You don’t have to post it all.
 Been there, done that.
 I was once one of the millennials who would post everything going on.
 My facebook feed would feel sad if I don’t post anything.
 The prettier the better.
 Then I realized, what do I get from this?
 Am I asking to be validated?
 I mean, everyone has their own social media space that they can do anything, post anything, and I respect that.
-Not everyone are asking to be validated or if that is what they believe.
+Not everyone is asking to be validated or if that is what they believe.
 But if what you are seeking is validation, you can never find it in social media but within yourself.

 I don’t know what the future holds for me, but I am pretty sure 2019 will be a very busy year.
 I am fully booked until December.
 Lol.
 To all my readers and followers, thank you for not giving up on me when I am close to giving up on myself.
 It has been a whirlwind ride and I hope you’ll stay til the end.
 Will you?